School of Psychology - Leading psychological science, scholarship and practice

 Keep up with news about the New Zealand Attitudes and Values Study by liking our Facebook page.

 The NZAVS was started by Dr Chris Sibley in 2009, and follows the same group of New Zealanders each year.
 The NZAVS aims to track changes in various social psychological and health factors for up to the next 20 years.
 The study aims to provide information about how the personality, attitudes and values of New Zealanders may be changing over time.
 This is important because we currently know very little about how peoples’ opinions, values and levels of satisfaction with their lives may change gradually over time, and perhaps also change rapidly in response to current events in society.
 Another key aim of the study is to examine how changes in attitudes and values may relate to changes in health and wellbeing over time.
+Because the annual survey uses repeat respondents, it can track subtle changes in attitudes and values over time, and is becoming an important tool for researchers.

 In 2009, the NZAVS sampled a total of 6518 New Zealanders from the New Zealand electoral roll.
 In 2010, the NZAVS sampled 4442 of these same people (a retention rate of 68%).
 In 2011, the NZAVS sampled 6886 New Zealanders (this included 3527 people that also participated in the earlier years, and a booster sample of 2970 new participants).
 Anonymous data from the study are available to appropriately qualified researchers for the purposes of scientific research.